renniemaharaj/hrtm-frappe/README.md

 docker-compose down
 ```

+## Production Usage

+This project also provides a simple **production switch** that runs:

+* **supervisord** – process manager
+* **gunicorn** – Python WSGI HTTP server
+* **nginx** – reverse proxy serving your Frappe sites

+To use this, you will need to add your sites to the system `hosts` file for proper resolution.
+This setup makes it possible to serve sites more realistically in production.

+⚠️ **Note:** This production implementation is **not recommended yet** as the project is still in early development.
+It is, however, a good way to explore running Frappe in a more bare-bones manner with automatic app fetching and initial site installation.

 ## Notes

 * The `entrypoint.sh` script handles the initialization of Frappe, pulling apps, creating the site, copying the `common_site_config.json`, and waiting for MariaDB and Redis services.